Legal & compliance

 1. Purpose

-This policy outlines the prohibited countries and business activities that Jigzo will not engage with or support.
-Jigzo Limited, registered in England and Wales under Companies House number 12014461, operates with its registered office at First Floor, 85 Great Portland Street, London W1W 7LT.
-Our commitment to data protection is confirmed by registration with the Information Commissioner's Office under number ZB299353.
-Additionally, Jigzo is validated by its FINTRAC registration number M24745935 and adheres to all applicable regulatory requirements, including Anti-Money Laundering (AML) and Counter-Terrorist Financing (CTF) standards.
+Our commitment to data protection is confirmed by registration with the Information Commissioner's Office (ICO Registration: ZB299353).
+Additionally, Jigzo is validated by its FINTRAC registration (Registration: M24745935) and adheres to all applicable regulatory requirements, including Anti-Money Laundering (AML) and Counter-Terrorist Financing (CTF) standards.
 These measures prevent illicit activities and ensure the integrity of our financial services.

 2. Scope